AtsushiSakai/PythonRobotics/docs/modules/path_planning/dubins_path/dubins_path.rst

 Dubins path
 ~~~~~~~~~~~~
-Dubins path is a analyrical path planning algorithm for a simple car model.
+Dubins path is a analytical path planning algorithm for a simple car model.

 It can generates a shortest path between 2D poses (x, y, yaw) with maximum curvture comstraint and tangent(yaw angle) constraint.